The Ultimate Guide to Nail Adhesives

 Wear time: 7–14 days

-Cons: May not cure under dark-colored nails.
+Cons: May not cure under dark-colored designs

 UV adhesive tabs are a newer type of nail adhesive that cures and hardens under a UV or LED lamp.
 They start as soft, flexible gel stickers, but once cured, they form a much stronger bond than regular adhesive tabs — often lasting up to 7–14 days.